I tell you what, if there's one word that everyone loves, it's "compliance."

 The Americans with Disabilities Act (ADA) was first passed in 1990.
 Twenty years later, the US Department of Justice released an update called the 2010 ADA Standards for Accessible Design.
 These standards cover the design of physical spaces and have been interpreted to include web locations as well, so it can be difficult for the would-be accessible website designer to use them.

-While the ADA itself may not be very specific about web compliance, the goal is clear: that we reach the same level of accessibility online that disabled people are guaranteed by law offline.
+While the ADA itself may not be very specific about web compliance, the goal is clear: that we reach the same level of accessibility online that people with disabilities are guaranteed by law offline.

 Since 2010, the DOJ has been promising to release additional regulations outlining what is and isn't ADA compliant in website design and development.
-They're currently projecting regulations in 2018 and enforcing the website ADA compliance on a case-by-case basis.
+They originally projected regulations in 2018, but these were dropped, leaving them enforcing the website ADA compliance on a case-by-case basis.

 Case law has been the most helpful in illuminating the implications of the ADA for websites.There have been lawsuits involving companies like Expedia, Hotels.com, Southwest Airlines, and Target as defendants and primarily featuring accessibility organizations as plaintiffs.
 These cases had mixed results, but each helped clarify the ADA's jurisdiction on the web.